joshbegley/nyt-latest/README.md

 https://nytimes.com/video/world/asia/100000007885064/india-landslide-himachal-pradesh-himalayas.html?searchResultPosition=3

 **Taekwondo Is Path to Medals for Countries That Rarely Get Them**\
-`The Ivory Coast and Jordan won their first-ever Olympic golds, thanks to taekwondo, as did Taiwan.
+`Ivory Coast and Jordan won their first-ever Olympic golds, thanks to taekwondo, as did Taiwan.
 Afghanistan’s only Olympic medals, a pair of bronzes, came from it, too.`\
 https://nytimes.com/2021/07/25/sports/olympics/taekwondo-olympics-medals.html?searchResultPosition=4

 **Review: In ‘You Are Here,’ Dancing and Splashing at Lincoln Center**\